kptfh/feign-reactive/feign-reactor-spring-configuration/README.md

 To configure you feign client as cloud ready (Hystrix + Ribbon) you need to add `feign-reactor-cloud` module to your classpath.

-!!!
-For `WebClient` based implementation in cloud mode you need to exclude `ReactiveLoadBalancerAutoConfiguration` as it breaks feign load balancer based on `LoadBalancerCommand`

 This may be useful in case of tests:
 - set `reactive.feign.cloud.enabled` to `false` to disable cloud configuration for all clients
 - set `reactive.feign.ribbon.enabled` to `false` to disable ribbon configuration for all clients